aroldvalda/SceneMan/README.md

     *   Stacks can now be saved and restored using unique IDs assigned to each saved stack
 *   Version 1.3:
     *   Added stack locking
     *   Stacks can now be locked up to a specified level.
-Any scenes at and below the specified level will be skipped in after an event is triggered
+Any scenes at and below the specified level will be skipped during an event trigger

 ### Documentation: